Sultanpur, Uttar Pradesh: History

-The town was under Bhar rule until around 1200, when it was supposedly conquered by a Muslim army under Muhammad Bakhtiyar Khalji.
-It was said that when Muslims during the time of the Mamluk dynasty came to trade in this area of Kusapura, the then Bhar rulers of Kusbhawanpur executed them and the horses were seized.
-When it was heard to the Sultan Alauddin Khalji that this incident took place, he gathered an army and attacked them at once, on the opposite bank of the Gomti River from Kusbhawanpur.
+The region was invaded and sacked during the Ghaznavid invasions of Kannauj.
+The town was under Bhar rule until around 1200.
+It was said that Muhammad of Ghor's general Qutb ud-Din Aibak invaded and conquered the region and town.
+The then Bhar rulers of Kusbhawanpur were captured and the Ghurid forces executed them and the horses were seized.
+In 1305, a Rajput rebellion occurred in the region and the local Delhi Sultanate governor was defeated and expelled from the town by the Rajput rebels.
+When it was heard to the Sultan Alauddin Khalji that this incident took place, he gathered an army and attacked them at once, on the opposite bank of the Gomti River from Kusbhawanpur defeating the rebels and sending them fleeing.
 Then Alauddin Khalji settled Muslims in the area of Mahmudpur located in Sultanpur.
 The city of Kusbhawanpur was renamed after the Alauddin Khalji's title Sultan and a new city was founded on the site, called Sultanpur.

-Old Sultanpur was originally located on the left bank of the Gomti, and is mentioned on several occasions by Muslim historians as the site of battles.
+Old Sultanpur was originally located on the left bank of the Gomti and is mentioned on several occasions by Muslim historians as the site of battles.
 It was a prosperous town with several mohallas, or wards.
 At some point, though, the British established a military station and cantonments on the opposite (right) bank of the Gomti, at a village then called Girghit, and this eventually took on the name Sultanpur instead while the old town declined.
 The old town was described in 1839 as being in a state of disrepair, without commerce or industry, and with a population of just 1,500 people.
 The only remains of the Bhar period were two brick wells on the south, "about a mile from the river", and a large mound or dih called Majhargaon in the middle of town, which was supposedly the remains of the old Bhar palace.
 Atop Majhargaon was a fort built by the sultan, then partly ruined, and containing houses belonging to the faujdar and his followers.
 Northwest of the fort was a mosque also built by the sultan, and there were also a couple of other mosques built by the Sayyid chaudhris of the pargana.
 The town then had "many old brick dwelling houses and a few new ones".
 Old Sultanpur was eventually razed to the ground by the British after the Indian Rebellion of 1857, in retaliation for the murder of two British officers in the town at the beginning of the uprising.